 - Executive briefing, which includes what the project is, what the results of that project will be and why it should be undertaken

-- Introduction explaining the business drivers, scope of the project and financials
+- An introduction explaining the business drivers, the scope of work and the financials

-- Analysis with assumptions, what the costs and benefits will be, including risk
+- Analysis with assumptions and what the costs and benefits will be, including risk

 - Conclusion noting what the next steps will be